azuryee/TensorClustering/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+The previous version is archived due to dependent packages 'rTensor' and 'TRES' were archived.
+In addition, in this version I have:

-*used the Authors@R field to declare authors and maintainer.

-*Replaced \dontrun with \donttest for examples that are not executable in < 5 sec.
+*Changed the descriptions of implemented methods by adding DOIs since the two papers proposed these methods were justed accepted for publication.

 ## Test environments